RickStrahl/WestWindWebConnection-Documentation/Utility-Classes/Class-wwJsonSerializer/JsonSerialize-and-JsonDeserialize-wrappers.md

-﻿There are two helper methods that provide single line of code JSON serialization and deserialization.
+There are two helper methods that provide single line of code JSON serialization and deserialization.

 Note that these are standalone UDF() functions rather than class methods: